Back to all posts

 Automating the process of ClickOnce creation

-Creating a sample ClickOnce application: One can definitely use Visual Studio for creating a ClickOnce application ,complete process is already documented by Microsoft here.
+Creating a sample ClickOnce application: You can use Visual Studio for creating a ClickOnce application.
+The complete process is documented by Microsoft.

 Deploy a .NET Windows Desktop app with ClickOnce - Visual Studio (Windows) MicrosoftLearn